TernaryFortress/Security-Checklist/Linux/services.md

 ## Notes/explanations/exceptions:

-pipewire: This forcibly disabless your laptop's microphone.
+pipewire: This forcibly disables your laptop's microphone.

-bolt: Thunderbolt port, some people may need this.
+bolt: Thunderbolt port, some people may still wwant this.

 cups: Printer.
 Uses port 631 and therefore should be disabled.